smeurares/smeurares/README.md

 - 👋 Hi, I’m @smeurares
-- 👀 I’m interested in React!
+- 👀 I’m interested in React, Angular and NestJs!
 - 🌱 I’m currently studying Informatics at Trasilvania University from Brasov!
-- 💞️ I’m looking to collaborate on small projects based on React and/or Express!
+- 💞️ I’m looking to collaborate on small projects based on React and/or Angular and Nestjs!
 - 📫 How to reach me smeurares@gmail.com

 <!---